balderdashy/sails-docs/concepts/Assets/DefaultTasks.md

 ##### sails-linker

-> Automatically inject `<script>` tags for javascript files and `<link>` tags for css files.
+> Automatically inject `<script>` tags for JavaScript files and `<link>` tags for css files.
 Also automatically links an output file containing precompiled templates using a `<script>` tag.
 A much more detailed description of this task can be found [here](https://github.com/balderdashy/sails-generate-frontend/blob/master/docs/overview.md#a-litte-bit-more-about-sails-linking), but the big takeaway is that script and stylesheet injection is *only* done in files containing `<!--SCRIPTS--><!--SCRIPTS END-->` and/or `<!--STYLES--><!--STYLES END-->` tags.
 These are included in the default **views/layout.ejs** file in a new Sails project.
 If you don't want to use the linker for your project, you can simply remove those tags.

 > [usage docs](https://github.com/Zolmeister/grunt-sails-linker)